JoooHannesk/tbrestclientlib/README.md

 ## Contact and Contribution
 * Johannes Kinzig – [Mail](mailto:mail@johanneskinzig.com) – [Web](https://johanneskinzig.com)
 * for contribution please refer to official documentation: [Contribution](https://tbrestclientlib.kinzig-developer-docs.com/documentation/tbrestclientlib/developmentcontribution)

-## About
-I am a software engineer mainly focusing on application development in Python (and now Swift, as well), for my IoT projects I am using ThingsBoard CE.
-I recently had the chance (and was given the time) to dive into Swift & iOS / macOS development.
-Soon, I recognized that Swift (including its tools and language concepts) had potential to optimize my current development workflow, so I continued learning.
-Due to my affinity (and knowledge) towards ThingsBoard I started to implement parts of the client API using Swift – which can be seen as my first real-world Swift project.